 What is 100 Mile Living?

-100 Mile Living is a unique website where members can market their locally made or grown products free of charge while visitors can conveniently learn about where these products are made, grown, and sold.
-The website also makes it easy to locate products that are handmade, support an environmental or social cause, or that have special labels like “organic” or “kosher.”
-We know your time is valuable, so the 100 Mile Living website will help you spend less time searching for and more time enjoying quality, local products.
+100 Mile Living is a directory where members can market their locally made or grown products free of charge while visitors can conveniently learn about where these products are made, grown, and sold.
+The website also makes it easy to locate products that support an environmental or social cause, or that are handmade, organic or kosher.
+We know your time is valuable, so we want to help you spend less time searching and more time enjoying quality, local products.

 What is the HEART & SOUL of 100 Mile Living?